jia-yi-chen/jia-yi-chen.github.io/_pages/others.md

 nav_order: 4
 ---

-I enjoy drawing in my free time!
+I like Visual Art and enjoy Drawing in my free time!

+When I have time, I also do readings in Astronomy and Oceanography.

-I also love Marine science and Astronomy.
+I also enjoy hiking, swimming, and gardening!

 <!-- I'd like to share some of my drawings here :) -->